Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Back to Blog

-Google Workspace vs Dedicated Cold Email Infrastructure: Which Is Better?
+Google Workspace vs Dedicated Cold Email Infrastructure: Which Is Better in 2026?

 A detailed side-by-side comparison of Google Workspace and dedicated cold email infrastructure.
-Cost analysis, domain requirements, deliverability, and when to use each.
+Cost analysis at every scale, ToS reality check, domain math, deliverability comparison, and when to use each.

 google workspacecold email infrastructurecomparisondeliverability

-Google Workspace vs Dedicated Cold Email Infrastructure: Which Is Better?
+Google Workspace vs Dedicated Cold Email Infrastructure: Which Is Better in 2026?

 Google Workspace has been the default choice for cold email for years.
 It's familiar, reliable, and most sending tools support it out of the box.
 But in 2026, a growing number of outbound teams are switching to dedicated cold email infrastructure — and the reasons go beyond just cost.

-This guide breaks down Google Workspace vs dedicated infrastructure (using ColdRelay as the benchmark) across every dimension that matters: cost, deliverability, scalability, setup, and risk.
+This guide breaks down Google Workspace vs dedicated infrastructure (using ColdRelay as the benchmark) across every dimension that matters: cost at scale, deliverability, scalability, setup, the often-overlooked Terms of Service reality, and risk of suspension.

 The Quick Answer

-Google Workspace works fine if you're sending fewer than 20 emails per day from a handful of mailboxes.
-It's the training wheels of cold email.
+Google Workspace works fine if you're sending fewer than 20 emails per day from a handful of mailboxes — and even then, you're operating against Google's Acceptable Use Policy.
+It's the training wheels of cold email, and the wheels come off without warning.

-Dedicated infrastructure is better for everything else — more mailboxes, higher volume, better deliverability, lower cost at scale, and less risk of account suspension.
+Dedicated infrastructure is better for everything else — more mailboxes, higher volume, better deliverability, lower cost at scale, less risk of account suspension, and a product specifically designed for outbound rather than a consumer-business email service that tolerates outbound until it doesn't.

 If you're scaling an outbound operation, dedicated infrastructure isn't optional — it's necessary.